SecureCodeWarrior/sensei-blog-examples/junitexamples/src/test/java/annotations/disabledreason/readme.md

 }
 ```

-The risk is that, over time the code base moves on, the disabled test is not updated in step with the purpose of the code and eventually becomes redundant and irrelevant, and potentially never re-enabled.
+The risk is that, over time, the code base moves on, the disabled test is not updated in step with the purpose of the code and eventually becomes redundant and irrelevant, and potentially never re-enabled.

 During code reviews, we will often point out that it is a good idea to add an explanatory description as the annotation parameter.